Seafarer's professions and ranks: Electro-technical officer

-The electro-technical officer sometimes referred to as the electrical engineer is in charge of all the electrical systems on the ship.
-The electrical engineer is one of the most vital positions in the technical hierarchy of a ship and engineer is responsible for their assigned work under the chief engineer's instructions.
+The electro-technical officer, sometimes referred to as the electrical engineer, is in charge of all the electrical systems on the ship.
+The electrical engineer is one of the most vital positions in the technical hierarchy of a ship, and the engineer is responsible for their assigned work under the chief engineer's instructions.

 Unlike engineers, the ETO does not carry out an assigned engine room watch.
-Instead, the electrical engineer is normally on call 24 hours a day and generally works a daily shift carrying out electrical and electronic maintenance, repairs, installations, and testing.
+Instead, the electrical engineer is normally on call 24 hours a day, and generally works a daily shift carrying out electrical and electronic maintenance, repairs, installations, and testing.

-Some shipping companies do not carry electrical officers on their ship to cut down the manning cost, and the electrical duties are carried by an engineer.
+Some shipping companies do not carry electrical officers on their ship to cut down manning cost, and the electrical duties are carried out by an engineer.
 This is usually the third engineer.
-However, many companies realized that electrical and electronic system requires some extra attention and therefore require an expert to attend them.
+However, many companies realized that electrical and electronic systems require some extra attention and therefore require an expert to attend them.
 This is especially true on diesel electric ships or vessels equipped with systems such as dynamic positioning.

-On larger vessels such as cruise ships, electro-technical officers can have ranks within their profession, such position names include, lead ETO, 1st electrician, chief electrical officer or chief electrical engineer.
+On larger vessels such as cruise ships, electro-technical officers can have ranks within their profession.
+Such position names include: lead ETO, first electrician, chief electrical officer, or chief electrical engineer.
 In this situation, the highest ranked electro-technical officer will report directly to the chief engineer.
 On special class ships such as FPSOs, the electro-technical officer can sometimes earn nearly the same wage as a chief engineer due to the complexity of the electrical systems on the ship.

-As the technology advances, more automation and electronic circuits are replacing conventional and electrical systems.
+As technology advances, more automation and electronic circuits are replacing conventional and electrical systems.
 The International Maritime Organisation (IMO) amended STCW 95 (also known as the Manila Amendment) on June 25, 2010, to introduce the certified position of electro-technical officer in place of electrical officer.

 With advancements in satellite communications leading to the widespread adoption of the Global Maritime Distress and Safety System the old position of radio officer is far less common, although a U.S. Coast Guard license is still issued for it.
 Ship officers may be licensed by the Federal Communications Commission as GMDSS operators and electrical officers as GMDSS maintainers.
 Morse code has not been used on French ships since 1997 and on U.S. ones since 1999 However, an FCC certificate for radiotelegraphy may still be obtained.

 Steward's department

 Chief steward

 The chief steward directs, instructs, and assigns personnel performing such functions as preparing and serving meals; cleaning and maintaining officers' quarters and steward department areas; and receiving, issuing, and inventorying stores.
-The chief steward also plans menus; compiles supply, overtime, and cost control records.
+The chief steward also plans menus, and compiles supply, overtime, and cost control records.
 The steward may requisition or purchase stores and equipment.
 Additional duties may include baking bread, rolls, cakes, pies and pastries.